-Research Data Cultures
+Research Data Cultures Conversation

-The term "culture" is purposefully ambiguous - it applies alike to the systemic changing of research behaviour, and the systemic limitations of individual university business units attempting to solve what is a life-cycle and hence cross-unit problem.
-The partners "feel the pain", and recognise the need for (a) good-practices and (b) pre-competitive macro scale consumption data to be established.
+The term "culture" is purposefully ambiguous.
+It applies to the systemic changing of research behaviour and to the systemic limitations of individual university business units attempting to solve a life-cycle and hence an organisation-wide problem.
+The partners "feel the pain" and recognise the need for (a) good practices and (b) pre-competitive macro-scale consumption data to be established.

-Australian Scalable Drones Cloud
+Australian Scalable Drones Cloud (ASDC)

 Smart Energy City